 In order to run the demonstrations the user should be in the X windows environment and if this is not the case the the user should issue the necessary commands to invoke it.
 In most cases, it is not necessary for users to set any environment variables themselves.
-This means that zero work is required to switch between O-Plan versions, provided that they are invoked by different commands.
 However, the user may set some of the variables in order to change the defaults if that is desired.
 The following sections describe the environment variables which are used, their purpose and where necessary their setting or defaults.

-• setenv OPLANDIR < directory name>
+• setenv OPLANDIR <directory name>

 The directory name should be the full name of the directory that contains the O-Plan system.
-This variable is set by the oplan script which should have been edited prior to the first invocation of O-Plan.
+This variable is set by the oplan script which should have been edited prior to the first invocation of O-Plan as part of the installation procedure.
 The script's value persists only for the duration of the run.
 Users may also wish to set this variable in their global environment as a shorthand way of specifying the top level of the O-Plan file structure.
 That is how it will be used below.
 However, that setting will have no effect on the value used by oplan.